 Change It Up

 While it’s good to have a routine, it can sometimes feel like we’re just doing the same old thing.
-Think about doing something a little out-of-the-ordinary this year.
-Set new rules to help you and your students stay more focused.
-Choose a theme for the year or for each grading period, and plan lessons and creative activities around it.
+Think about doing something a little out of the ordinary this year.
+Create a different classroom atmosphere to help you and your students stay more focused.
+Choose a theme for the year or for each grading period and plan lessons and creative activities around it.
 The theme could be centered on a historic event, social cause, or other topic you’d like to explore.

-Similarly, a change of scenery can help you transition to back-to-school mode.
+Similarly, a change of scenery can help you transition to back to school mode.
 Rearrange or get fresh furniture.
 Decorate walls, bookcases, and file cabinets.
-Brightly-colored bulletin boards and revamped learning centers can spruce up your classroom and get you and your students excited about the new year, too.
+Brightly-colored bulletin boards and revamped learning centers can spruce up your classroom and get you and your students excited about the new year.

-While it’s tempting to take the whole summer off, seasoned educators recommend preparing for the new academic year a couple of weeks before it starts.
+While it’s tempting to take the whole summer off, seasoned educators recommend preparing for the new academic year at least a few weeks before it starts.
 Locate the resources you need and get your classroom organized before the first day.
-A little preparation and a positive outlook will help you close the book on back-to-school stress.
+A little preparation and a positive outlook will help you close the book on back to school stress.